|

 as a

-show of good faith, we will now demonstrate this with an
+show of good faith, I will now demonstrate this with an

 unfuckingbelievably